jimlutsko/classicalDFT/README.md

 # Installation

 1. Switch to the branch MultiSpecies (command "git checkout MultiSpecies").
-2. erform the following to setup and compile the library:
+2. Perform the following to setup and compile the library:

 >cd Lib